Articles

 Now, if you list the topics in the Kafka server again, it will not output anything because you have deleted the only topic (MyTopic) from the server.

-Applications of Apache Kafka
+Real-world applications of Apache Kafka

-• Data Ingestion: One of the most common use cases of Apache Kafka is data ingestion.
+• Data ingestion: One of the most common use cases of Apache Kafka is data ingestion.
 Companies use Kafka to collect and aggregate large volumes of data from various sources in real-time.

-• Log Aggregation: Kafka is often used for log aggregation, allowing companies to centralize their log data from multiple sources and easily analyze and monitor system logs.
+• Log aggregation: Kafka is often used for log aggregation, allowing companies to centralize their log data from multiple sources and easily analyze and monitor system logs.

-• Metrics Monitoring: Kafka is also used for monitoring metrics in real-time.
+• Metrics monitoring: Kafka is also used for monitoring metrics in real-time.
 Companies can stream metrics data to Kafka and use it to monitor the health and performance of their systems.

 Conclusion